-Strategic cycleway: Is the site in close proximity to a strategic footpath / cycleway ay Yes No No Public transport: Is the site within 100 m of a bus stop or bus route?
-Yes No No Management Management: What type of management occurs on site?
-Grass cutting Tree work Water Ditch clearance None Path clearance Fence care Hedge laying Litter picking Other Managment comments: Vanadalism: Yes No Is there vandalism / anti social behavior on the site?
-Vandalism comments: Erosion / flooding: Yes No Dogs: Yes No Is there evidence of erosion, flooding or subsidence?
-Is their evidence of dog fouling?
+Strategic cycleway: Is the site in close proximity to a strategic footpath / cycleway Yes No Public transport: Is the site within 100 m of a bus stop or bus route?
+Yes No Management Management: What type of management occurs on site?
+Grass cutting Tree work Water Ditch clearance None Path clearance Fence care Hedge laying Litter picking Other Managment comments: Vanadalism: Is there vandalism / anti social behavior on the site?
+Yes No Vandalism comments: Erosion / flooding: Yes No Dogs: Yes No Is there evidence of erosion, flooding or subsidence?
 Invasive Species: Variegated Yellow Archangel Bracken Japanese Knotweed Cotoneaster Giant Hogweed Himalayan Balsam None Unable to distinguish Incidential Green space: Yes No Does the site form incidental green space?
 Sensory: Yes No Sense of place: Yes No Views: Does the site command expansive views?
 Does the site have a strong sense of place?
+2,000